bgvinicius/100-days-of-code/log.md

 ### Day 6: April 27, 2019 - Saturday

-**Today's Progress**: I reviewed Flexbox and created a layout using it, and started implementing my survey form project from FreeCodeCamp.
+**Today's Progress**: Today I used flexbox to create the layout of my survey form project.
+I styled almost everything on the page.
+Now, I have to give a little more attention to the fonts and spacing between some elements.

-**Thoughts:** I was tired today, and I also got late at home.
-So, I didn't do much today, but it's still better than nothing.
-Tomorrow I'll finish the survey form project from FCC.
+**Thoughts:** I could have accomplished more if I had started the challenge earlier.
+But it was good anyways, I had a hard time making the layout, but I managed to make it work.

 **Link to work:** [Survey Form project](https://codepen.io/vinibern/pen/BEMroG)